What you’ll learn:

 - How to fold Chinese dumplings like a pro

 - The importance of pushing extra air out of dumplings

 My mom is a Chinese dumpling wrapping queen.
 She can mix up a batch of filling ingredients and fold them into perfect, little half-moon dumplings faster than the time it takes me to set the table.
 Mom will usually sit at the breakfast table facing the television and while watching her favorite Chinese soap opera, she’ll be pleating those suckers without once looking down.
 The problem is that during emotional moments of the dramatic soap, her dumplings would look, well, sad.
 So, the lesson is, watch happy shows, get happy, fat dumplings!

 There’s a brand new book out written by my friend Andrea Nguyen and it’s called Asian Dumplings.
 With full color photos, step-by-step illustrations on how to wrap over 75 Asian dumplings from samosas to spring rolls, it’s definitely a book I’d recommend.
-I’ve adapted her Chinese water dumpling recipe for you to try.
+I’ve adapted her Chinese Boiled Pork Dumplings Recipe for you to try.
 The folding technique is simple enough for you master while watching a light-hearted, happy show on TV.

 How to Fold Chinese Dumplings

 Step 1: Place about a tablespoon of filling in the middle of the wrapper.
 Dip your finger in the cornstarch slurry and paint the top half’s edge.
 If you put too much slurry on the wrapper, it will get soggy and make it difficult to fold.
 So just the top half– along the edge.